CIS3296SoftwareDesignF21/prj-05-discordbot/week2.md

 - Worked on README.md
 - Revised project vision and personas according to feedback
 - Worked on UML Diagram
+- Tried working on connecting to the Canvas API
+- Added two variables into exmaple.env

 #### Yuri Yakymiv
 - Worked on README.md